darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

 Synapse
    This is currently the lowest permission among all the roles.
-It is a very specific role that only allows an entity to send :doc:`synapse packages <synapse>` to the organization that owns the FHIR server listed in the grant.
+It is a very specific role that only allows an entity to send :ref:`synapse packages <synapse>` to the organization that owns the FHIR server listed in the grant.
 The entity that has a grant with this role will not be able to perform any action on the listed FHIR server, not even reads.
-It should be noted that the other roles allow the entity to send :doc:`synapse packages <synapse>` as well.
+It should be noted that the other roles allow the entity to send :ref:`synapse packages <synapse>` as well.

 .. _grants-inherited-roles: